JustinChoi21/CS443_Term_Project/README.md

 ### 3. History Menu
-- You can enter your new car maintenance history (ex., refuel, change engine oil, change a tire, get regular service) by clicking the floating action button(+) on the lower left.
+- You can enter your new car maintenance history (ex., refuel, change engine oil, change a tire, get regular service) by clicking the floating action button(+) on the lower right.
 - you can edit or delete the car maintenance history by clicking the item.